lainio/err2/README.md

 during the execution of called functions like above `NewWebOfTrust()` function instead of the actual Test function, **it's reported as normal test failure.**
-That means that we don't need to open our internal pre- and post-conditions just for testing.
+That means that we don't need to open our internal pre- and post-conditions just for testing. **We can share the same assertions between runtime and test execution.**

 Only minus is that test coverage figures are too conservatives.
 The code that uses design-by-contract assertions is typically much more robust what the actual test coverage results tell you.
+However, this's well know problem with test coverage metric in generally.

 ## Code Snippets